 - DoneDone: Simple issue tracker (planning, coding, testing, customer support) for web and software projects.

 - Search works differently than you may think: Good article about how search works now and before.
 By Andreas Gal, CTO of Mozilla.

 - Biz: Ruby gem for time calculations using business hours.

 - Authie: Database-backed user sessions for Rails apps.

 - Highlight.js: Syntax highlighting with support for 112 languages.

 - Reveal.js: Creates interactive slide decks using HTML.

 - Sassquatch: Sass output previewer for OS X. By Thoughtbot.

 - PublicActivity: Activity tracking for Ruby models.

 This is a personal site.
 Commercial solicitations for links in the Monthly Mentions section will be ignored.
-Please don't waste your time.
+Please don't waste your time (and mine).
 Thank you.